jcbsn/bubbly-buttons/README.md

 > That's easy, just move the 24 points in the tool and copy/paste.

 This becomes a bit annoying after a while.
 Not sustainable.
-So why not make a tool to easily resize the SVG?
+I started thinking about making a tool to generate these for me, that would ease the process a bit.
+But then I thought:
 > Nah, there has to be a better way.

 And there was.

 ## The script
-This all resultet in me writing a script you easily can import to your projects.
+It resultet in me writing a script you easily can import to your projects.
 You don't even need to write the SVG-tag.

-Simply add an element with the class:
+Just import the script and add like six lines of CSS.

+Simply add an element with the class `bubbly-b`.
+This can be on a button, a box or whatever you want.
+You'll see me call it `button` in the script, but that doesn't matter.
+It's just a variable.

 ```html
 <a href="#" class="bubbly-b">I'm Bubbly!</a>
 ```